My New Years Resolutions And Why

 Essentially what I am trying to do here is listen to my body.
 I will doubtless enjoy a glass of wine or two again next month and probably resume a nightly couple of squares of dark chocolate.
 But I wanted to see and feel how my body functions without sugary foods and no alcohol.
 It’s important to learn your own tolerance of these foods.
 I’m not just talking about weight issues here, but moods, brain function, bowel and gut health, energy levels and skin problems.

-We are both passionate about helping people on their journey back to health so if you think that you may need some help figuring out how to get there, we would love to hear from you.
+We are both passionate about helping people on their journey back to health.
+So if you would like to feel and fuction better than you do today and think that you may need some help figuring out how to get there, we would love to hear from you.

 Health and happiness